olvlvl/com.olvlvl.www/_articles/20160404-icanboogie-errors.md

 is required
 ```

-That's because these errors are ment to be formatted, and, most important, they are ment to be
+That's because these errors are ment to be formatted, and, most important, they are meant to be
 translated.

 You see, an error is not a string, it's actually an instance with `format` and `args` properties.
 It